charkster/rpi_level_shifter_v1/README.md

 Check-out the CSV [**Bill of Materials**](https://github.com/charkster/rpi_level_shifter_v1/blob/main/rpi_8x2_v1_BOM.csv) !!

 **The J3 connector must only have one horizontal jumper!!
 Either HV_EN or LV_EN, or damage to the RPi pins may occur (you have been warned).
 Additionally, the J4 connector must only have one horizontal jumper!!
-The RPI_5V is only available if the level shifter board is at the top of the header, otherwise you will need to jumper wire the 5V.**
+The RPI_5V is only available if the level shifter board is at the top of the header, otherwise you will need to jumper wire the 5V to the VEXT pin.**